alphagov/govuk-design-system/src/components/language-navigation/index.md

 Our components use English by default but include methods to translate text within them.
 Follow our documentation on how to [localise GOV.UK Frontend](https://frontend.design-system.service.gov.uk/localise-govuk-frontend/#localise-gov-uk-frontend/).

 For some languages, you’ll need to [modify components](/get-started/extending-and-modifying-components/) to make sure text displays well and is understandable by users of assistive technologies.
-For example, to show languages that read from right to left, such as Arabic, you’ll need to make changes to components and layouts.
+For example, to show languages using scripts that read from right to left, such as Arabic, you’ll need to make changes to components and layouts.

-See [W3C’s introduction to internationalisation](https://www.w3.org/International/i18n-drafts/nav/about/) for more about some of the things you might need to consider.
+See [W3C’s introduction to internationalisation](https://www.w3.org/International/i18n-drafts/nav/about) for more about some of the things you might need to consider.

 Keep in mind that language and regional differences can affect the format users expect to see and enter information such as names, numbers and addresses.